What was Connecting Classrooms through Global Learning?

-Understanding the big issues that shape our world has never been more important.
+Understanding – and taking action on – the big issues that shape our world has never been more important.

-Issues like health and well-being, climate change, gender equality, and how to live sustainably affect – and connect – us all; wherever we are in the world.
+Issues like health and well-being, climate change, gender equality, equity and inclusion and how to live sustainably affect – and connect – us all; wherever and whoever we are.

-There are a host of learning opportunities and support on offer through the Connecting Classrooms programme.
-Whether you want to collaborate with other schools locally and internationally, or you’re looking for personal development opportunities, you can tailor your journey to suit your needs and priorities, thanks to the programme’s flexible range of elements.
-It’s completely adaptable to your needs no matter what your role, the subjects you teach, or your whole-school priorities.
+There were a host of learning opportunities and support on offer through the Connecting Classrooms programme.
+Whether you wanted to collaborate with other schools locally and internationally, or you’re looking for personal development opportunities, you could tailor your journey to suit your needs and priorities, thanks to the programme’s flexible range of elements.

-Co-funded by the British Council and the Department for International Development (DfID), the programme offers:
+Co-funded by the British Council and the Foreign, Commonwealth & Development Office, the programme offered:

 - Help to find partner schools both here in Scotland and overseas.